This page contains links to our partners. RBD may be compensated when a link is clicked. Read disclosures.

 In September 2020, Musk confirmed this likelihood on Twitter and indicated that retail investors might be able to participate:

 We will probably IPO Starlink, but only several years in the future when revenue growth is smooth & predictable.
 Public market does *not* like erratic cash flow haha.
 I’m a huge fan of small retail investors.
 Will make sure they get top priority.
 You can hold me to it.

 — Elon Musk (@elonmusk) September 28, 2020

-But considering Elon's urgency to reach Mars to make humans a multi-planet species, I wouldn't be surprised to see a Starlink IPO in the works shortly after the business is operational, or at least post-revenue.
+Considering Elon’s urgency to reach Mars to make humans a multi-planet species, this author wouldn’t be surprised to see a Starlink IPO in the works shortly after the business is stable.

 For the Starlink IPO to favor “small retail investors,” they’d either need to make it a direct listing or offer shares to customers or other affiliates via a directed share program (usually not disclosed until the SEC S-1 filing is public).

-Therefore, the only current way to own a tiny sliver of SpaceX Starlink is to own Alphabet (GOOG) shares, Google's parent company.
+You can also own a tiny sliver of SpaceX Starlink by owning Alphabet (GOOGL) shares, Google’s parent company.

 Along with Fidelity(private), Google announced a $1 billion investment in SpaceX in January 2016.
 The investment amounted to 10% ownership of the company ($10 billion valuation) at the time.

 SpaceX has endured several additional venture rounds since then, and in 2022, it’s estimated to be valued at more than $100 billion.